agruezo/blog/content/about.md

 # Journey from Initiate to Grand Archmage

 Hey, I’m Alexander, but you can call me Alex.
 I'm on a journey to master AI, machine learning, and data-driven problem-solving.
-How far will I go?
-There's only one way to find out.
+Where that takes me, I don't know.
+But I am looking forward to seeing what comes out of it.

 I hold a Master’s in Data Science and an MBA in Organizational Management: Business Analytics, giving me a unique blend of technical expertise and strategic decision-making skills.
 My passion lies in building AI systems, designing scalable ML pipelines, and leveraging data to drive intelligent business solutions.